pooyanosk1382/AnalysisAttack/README.md

 # Summary of files

+# Encrypter
+Encrypt the text and give us a cipher text.

 # CounterOfBooks
 In this file we count the letters and combination by __PyPDF2__ and plot some giagrams to show the percentage and relation of letters and combinations.